statofu/statofu-blog/20230513/README.md

-# Farewell to Redux、Recoil、MobX、Zustand、Jotai and Valtio, another way of state management?
+# Tired of Redux, Recoil, MobX, Zustand, Jotai and Valtio?
+Time to explore another way of state management

-After my writing frontend code for seven more years, finalizing projects, having rethinks, I feel more and more certain that something being used on a daily basis can be questioned.
-One of the questions is about today's widely-accepted practices in **state management** so I would like to share some thoughts by this article for an exploration 🙏.
+After my writing frontend code for seven more years, finalizing projects, having rethinks, I feel more and more confident that some of the things being used on a daily basis should be questioned, one of which is today's widely-accepted practices in **state management** 🙏.
+I would sharing some thoughts by this article for an exploration.

 ## Why not to stick with Redux, Recoil, MobX, Zustand, Jotai or Valtio

-Today, there are many libraries of state management, especially in React.
-To describe the problems clearly, I would get started by looking into today's widely-accepted libraries in React.
+By now, especially in React, there have been many libraries of state management.
+So, to clearly describe the problems, I would start the topic with the libraries in React.

-Firstly, let's take a look at Redux.
-When a simple action changes one state, what one state it changes can be understood clearly by only checking the slice in which it is declared:
+Firstly, let's see Redux.
+When a simple action changes one state, what one state it changes can be understood clearly by only checking the slice in which it is declared.
+That's good:

 ```ts
 const checkboxSlice = createSlice({